Dog Friendly Holidays Wales Brecon Mountain Walk 06

 Try Natural treatments of Mange

 If you want to avoid using the harsher chemical treatments there are several natural methods that you can try.
-However it remains very important that even though you are using natural remedies the cure must also be supported by using natural supplements, antioxidants etc., to improve the dogs immune and inflamed skin condition.
+However it remains very important that even though you are using natural remedies the cure must also be supported by using natural supplements, antioxidants etc.

 Natural mite remedies